 - A. He/she can submit additional evidence, not available at the time of the original hearing, that would support his/her claim that he/she did not violate the Community Standards and, thus, may materially influence the outcome of the case. - B. The sanctions imposed are too severe for the disciplinary violation.
-Evidence to substantiate such claims would include, but not be limited to, historical precedence of sanctions that have been imposed for the same or similar violations. - C. The failure of the Conduct Officer (and by extension, the Office of Student Life and Learning) to follow the appropriate steps of the Student Conduct Process as outlined in The Crimson materially affected the outcome of the case.
-In order to appeal he/she must:
+Evidence to substantiate such claims would include, but not be limited to, historical precedence of sanctions that have been imposed for the same or similar violations. - C. The failure of the Hearing Officer (and by extension, the Office of Student Life and Learning) to follow the appropriate steps of the Student Conduct Process as outlined in The Crimson materially affecting the outcome of the case. - D. In order to appeal he/she must:

-1) indicate a desire to do so when completing the Conduct Violation Assessment Form, 2) submit a written rationale to both AB co-chairs within 48 hours of his/her initial indication of appeal (signing of the CVAF).
-If the co-chairs determine the student has grounds for an appeal, they will meet with him/her to further discuss the appeal process.
-The AB co-chairs will review the rationale for appeal and will determine whether the case will or will not be accepted for review by the full AB.
+1) indicate a desire to do so when completing the Conduct Violation Assessment Form,

+2) submit a written rationale to the AB Chair within 48 hours of his/her initial indication of appeal (signing of the CVAF).
+If the Chair determines the student has grounds for an appeal, the Chair will meet with him/her to further discuss the appeal process.
+If the Chair determines grounds for appeal are not present, then the decision reached by Student Life and Learning is final, and the sanctions issued will immediately go into effect.
+The AB Chair will review the rationale for appeal and will determine whether the case will or will not be accepted for review by the full AB.

-Please note: incidents involving the use or possession of illegal drugs are not appealable, and requests for appeals received after study day of any semester may not be able to be considered until the following fall, spring semester.
+Please note: incidents involving the use or possession of illegal drugs are not appealable, and requests for appeals received after study day of any semester may not be able to be considered until the following semester.